Burnout (series): Relation to the Need for Speed series

-Around 2008–2009, some of Criterion's staff had jokingly asked if they could work on an instalment in the Need for Speed franchise, which put more focus on stunt-type driving than collisions.
+Around 2008–2009, some of Criterion's staff had jokingly asked if they could work on an installment in the Need for Speed franchise, which put more focus on stunt-type driving than collisions.
 The series' games had been bounced between several of EA's internal studios.
 EA allowed them to develop a title, 2010's Hot Pursuit which was both critically and financially successful and led to Criterion becoming the lead studio for the Need for Speed franchise.
 Hot Pursuit and its 2012 follow up, Most Wanted, were noted to feature elements from the Burnout series.

 In 2013, oversight of the Need for Speed series was transferred to EA's newly formed subsidiary, Ghost Games, as well as 80% of the developers at Criterion; the remaining staff served as advisors.
-In April of that year, Alex Ward stated that Criterion would be steering away from the racing genre, placing the future of the Burnout series into question.
+In April of that year, Alex Ward said that Criterion would be steering away from the racing genre, placing the future of the Burnout series into question.
 Sperry and Ward would ultimately leave Criterion in early 2014 and later form a new studio, Three Fields Entertainment.
 As the IP for Burnout still remains with EA, the studio would spend several years working through smaller game ideas to develop a spiritual successor to the Burnout series, with Dangerous Driving being the first game meant to capture several aspects of the series.

-In 2019, development of the Need for Speed series was reverted to Criterion Games; Ghost Games would be reverted to its original name as EA Gothenburg and became a Frostbite Engine support studio.
+In 2019, development of the Need for Speed series was reverted back to Criterion; Ghost Games would be reverted to its original name as EA Gothenburg and became a Frostbite Engine support studio.
 That year's instalment, Need for Speed Heat, would also feature loose elements from the Burnout series, such as billboard destruction, ramps located throughout the game world, and a diverse terrain.
+In 2020, Criterion would once again become the lead developer for the franchise with Need for Speed Unbound being released in 2022.